MathJax

 E) None of the above.

-Original idea: Caio Rhoden
+Original idea by: Caio Rhoden

 Saturday, November 1, 2025